 There are more than 100,000 car accidents in Maryland each year.
 Over half of these accidents result in injuries — and sadly, too many crash victims are left with expensive medical bills, missed wages, and other burdens that they should never have had to bear.

 If you’ve been injured in a Maryland car accident, you may be entitled to compensation for your losses.
-Look to Trollinger Law Firm for help.
+Look to Trollinger Law LLC for help.

 Attorney Matt Trollinger knows that having the right information can help you make better decisions after a crash.
 That’s why he’s put together the following list of Maryland car accident resources for you.